I've spent half a century writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 Marie Curie discovered the radium element in 1898.
 It was an extraordinary substance and soon was put to work by the medical community.

-What Madame Curie called “My beautiful radium” was used to fight cancer (still is in fact).
+What Madame Curie called “My beautiful radium” was used to fight cancer (it still is, in fact).
 But, there was so much more that radium could do said the physicians.
 It was the mysterious elixir that could cure constipation, arthritis, gout, and, of course, impotence.

 It was promoted by health spas for the super rich in need of a cleansing.
 It could be taken by drinking radium infused water or, for the really adventurous, as a suppository.
 The old could be made young again and radium was even available mixed into perfume, toothpaste, and lipstick.